 When: This will be held August 11-22, 2023.
 There will be 30 open spots available.

-Where: This course will be offered in Northern New Mexico (within 1-2 hours of the Taos, NM area) at a private location with camping available.
-All food will be included in the course tuition.
+Where: This course will be offered in Northern New Mexico (less than 10 minutes from the Taos, NM main plaza) at our campus, with camping available.
+All food for the first 3 days (breakfast, lunch and dinner) will be included in the course tuition.

-Phase 1 Online Course Prerequisite(s): Students must pass the Medical Advance Party and the Austere Medical Infrastructure Online course
+Phase 1 Online Course Prerequisite(s): Students must pass the Medical Advance Party Course

 Phase 2 (wilderness first responder, Days 3 – 6): Day 3 – students will be briefed on the WFR subjects that will be reviewed, taught and tested up through the morning of day 6.
 At this point, most of the medical and team field infrastructure is in place, allowing for focus primarily on medical and herbalism subjects.
 Students will learn, practice and test WFR skills in order to obtain WFR (and CPR) certification.
 Post-disaster scenarios are an active part of the training and testing.

 Phase 2 Online Course Prerequisite(s): Students must pass the Online Wilderness First Responder course

 Phase 3 (Austere Trauma Care, Days 7 – 9) Day 7: we begin the austere trauma care portion of the course.
 This picks up where WFR leaves off.
 Trauma and prolonged field care for gunshot wounds, broken bones and joint dislocations, thorax and abdominal injuries and more are taught and practiced.
 Hands-on skills include suturing, wound debridement, sterile fields, shock treatment, post-surgical care, introduction to herbalism concepts that relate to pain management, wound and infection management and advanced medicine making concepts.
 Scenario-based trauma also includes infrastructure issues revisited and the trauma portion wraps up by the morning of day 9.